 Is Gibraltar property expensive compared to the UK?

-Gibraltar is significantly cheaper than Central London (1,200-2,500 per sqft) but more expensive than the UK average (280 per sqft).
-However, the total cost of ownership is lower due to zero capital gains, inheritance and property taxes.
+Gibraltar is significantly cheaper than Central London (£1,200 to £2,500 per sqft) but more expensive than the UK national average (around £280 per sqft).
+The total cost of ownership compares favourably to most European markets because there is zero capital gains tax, zero inheritance tax, zero wealth tax, and no VAT or GST in Gibraltar.

 How much is stamp duty in Gibraltar?